meowgorithm/babycron/README.md

 Babycron
 ========

-Run a single cron job in the foreground, outputting sent to stdout.
-Works nicely in Docker.
+Run a single cron job in the foreground, sending output to stdout.
+Works well in Docker.

 ## Usage